bbbkada/EDMC-PlanetPOI/README.md

 ![Body View](images/EDMC_gui.png)

 ### POI Menu
 Access POI management options via the menu button (☰).
-Edit, move, delete, share POIs or create folders:
+Edit, move, delete, share POIs or create folders.
+System POI's is represented by a Star and planetary POI's by a Globe.
+Folder are folders:

 ![POI Menu](images/dropmenu.png)